ssv32/gy/README.md

   (there is a console and graphical script), or clone this repository;
 - After installation, you need to configure the gy framework core, this can be done with a script gy/install/consoleInstallOptions.php
   (or edited file /gy/config/gy_config.php);
-- Then you need to install the table into the database with a script gy/install/installDataBaseTable.php (initial creation of the database and set access and its name in the step above).
+- Then you need to install the table into the database with a script gy/install/installDataBaseTable.php (initial creation of the database and set access and its name in the step above);
+- Attention!
+When installing on linux, you need to set the rights to files and folders, so that the web user (apache or nginx) has the rights to execute php scripts, create files and folders in the project directory (this is necessary for the page constructor to work and switch the language in the admin panel, without rights it will not work).

 ### After installation
 - You can get to the admin panel from the browser like this `<your project domain>/gy/admin/` (admin admin).<br/>